bneayoub/bneayoub/README.md

 <h3><code>Datascientist & software engineering student</code></h3>

-<p>I am a Data Science engineer, with some background in software engineerings.
+<p>I am a Data Science engineer, with some background in software engineering.
 I am passionate about solving real-life problems with code and constantly strive to learn and improve my skills.</p>

 <!--Social Media-->
 <div align="center">